tydeFriz/DiaNA-interpreter/README.md

 LABEL b
 ```
-This will always be the case because the lonely LABEL a Acid has nothing to cut below it.
+This will always be the case because the lonely "LABEL a" Acid has nothing to cut below it.

 ### GLUE operator